splunk/eventgen/README.md

 * Allow for portability of event generators between applications, and allow templates to be quickly adapted between use cases.
 * Allow every type of event or transaction to be modeled inside Eventgen.

-To get you started, please read our documentation
+To get you started, please setup a documentation

+If you are a Splunk employee with access to Splunk internal network use:
-* Splunk internal Eventgen Documentation: go/eventgendocs OR
+* Splunk internal Eventgen Documentation: go/eventgendocs
+Otherwise use:
 * Install "Gitbook" and serve the documentation directory

+## Past Contributors

+Please not CONTRIB.md for the list of contributors.

 ## License